matthew-ia/cayo/README.md

 For all options, read the [Configuration Reference](docs/config-reference.md).

 ### Plugins & Preprocessors
-You can extend Cayo with Vite plugins, Rollup plugins, or Svelte preprocessors, by configuring those options in the Cayo config.
+You can extend Cayo with Vite plugins (and Rollup plugins), or Svelte preprocessors, by configuring respective options in the Cayo config.

 By default, Cayo already internally uses a few plugins & preprocessors:
-- Svelte preprocessors
+- Svelte Preprocessors
   - [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) – _one preprocessor to rule them all_.
-But really, this enables support for things like Sass, PostCSS, Pug, etc., all with zero config, right in your Svelte files.
+This enables support for things like Sass, PostCSS, Pug, etc., all with zero config, right in your Svelte files.
-- Rollup plugins
+- Rollup Plugins
   - [`rollup-plugin-svelte`](https://github.com/sveltejs/rollup-plugin-svelte) – official plugin for Svelte
-  - [`rollup-plugin-import-css`](https://github.com/jleeson/rollup-plugin-import-css) – adds support for `import 'style.css' in JS source files
+  - [`rollup-plugin-import-css`](https://github.com/jleeson/rollup-plugin-import-css) – adds support for `import 'style.css'` in JS source files
   - [`@rollup/plugin-json`](https://github.com/rollup/plugins/tree/master/packages/json) – adds support for `import data from 'data.json'` in JS source files

 If you need to add _plugin/preprocessor options_ to any of these, you'll need to install them in your project and pass them as config options in `cayo.config.js`.